Tyson Stengle: Richmond (2017-2018)

 Stengle was drafted by with the club's first pick and the sixth selection overall in the 2017 AFL rookie draft.

 Stengle played in the early part of the 2017 season with Richmond's reserves side in the VFL.
-He was a key forward-line player for the side, kicking 13 goals in his first eight matches.
+He played as a forward for the side, kicking 13 goals in his first eight matches.

 He was upgraded to the club's senior list in June 2017.
 He made his AFL debut two weeks later in Richmond's round 15 win over at the Adelaide Oval where he kicked two goals in the match.
 He played again the following match but was omitted from the team's round 17 side to play the week after.
 From there he returned to the club's reserves side, playing with the team through to their finals campaign.
 There he played in each of their three victories, and in the team's losing grand final against Port Melbourne.
 Stengle finished the 2017 season having played two matches and kicked two goals at senior level.
 He also played 19 matches in the reserves and kicked 33 goals, good for the second most at the club and sixth most in the league.